larsberntrop/dependencydocumenter/README.md

 # Dependency Documenter
-An IBM Domino Designer plugin that uses graphviz to visually show the dependencies within Script Libraries
+A HCL Domino Designer plugin that uses graphviz to visually show the dependencies within Script Libraries

 ## Visually document the dependency tree of Script Libraries in your database with one click